What is adrenal cancer?

 Adrenal cancer incidence

 Adrenal cancer is very rare.
-It is estimated there are 300 to 500 cases diagnosed per year in the United States, however the American Cancer Society reports that these adrenal cancer statistics are not certain.
+It is estimated there are 200 cases diagnosed per year in the United States, however the American Cancer Society reports that these adrenal cancer statistics are not certain.
 While adrenal cancer can occur at any age, even in children, most people diagnosed with the disease are between the ages of 45 and 50.
-Slightly more women have had adrenal cancer than men.